kubernetes/enhancements/keps/sig-release/1732-artifact-management/README.md

 ### Milestone 0 (MVP): In progress

-(Described in terms of kops, our first candidate; other candidates welcome!)
+(Described in terms of kOps, our first candidate; other candidates welcome!)

-* k8s-infra creates a "staging" GCS bucket for each project (e.g. `k8s-artifacts-staging-<project>`) and a "prod" GCS bucket for promoted artifacts (e.g. `k8s-artifacts`, one bucket for all projects).
+- k8s-infra creates a "staging" GCS bucket for each project (e.g. `k8s-artifacts-staging-<project>`) and a "prod" GCS bucket for promoted artifacts (e.g. `k8s-artifacts`, one bucket for all projects).
-* We grant write-access to the staging GCS bucket to trusted jobs / people in each project (e.g. kops OWNERS and prow jobs can push to `k8s-artifacts-staging-kops`).
+- We grant write-access to the staging GCS bucket to trusted jobs / people in each project (e.g. kOps OWNERS and prow jobs can push to `k8s-artifacts-staging-kops`).
 We can encourage use of CI & reproducible builds, but we do not block on it.
-* We grant write-access to the prod bucket only to the infra-admins & the promoter process.
+- We grant write-access to the prod bucket only to the infra-admins & the promoter process.
-* Promotion of artifacts to the "prod" GCS bucket is via a script / utility (as we do today).
+- Promotion of artifacts to the "prod" GCS bucket is via a script / utility (as we do today).
 For v1 we can promote based on a sha256sum file (only copy the files listed), similarly to the image promoter.
 We will experiment to develop that script / utility in this milestone, along with prow jobs (?) to publish to the staging buckets, and to figure out how best to run the promoter.
   Hopefully we can copy the image-promotion work closely.
-* We create a bucket-backed GCLB for serving, with a single url-map entry for `binaries/` pointing to the prod bucket.
+- We create a bucket-backed GCLB for serving, with a single url-map entry for `binaries/` pointing to the prod bucket.
 (The URL prefix gives us some flexibility to e.g. add dynamic content later)
-* We create the artifacts.k8s.io DNS name pointing to the GCLB.
+- We create the artifacts.k8s.io DNS name pointing to the GCLB.
 (Unclear whether we want one for staging, or just encourage pulling from GCS directly).
-* Projects start using the mirrors e.g. kops adds the https://artifacts.k8s.io/binaries/kops mirror into the (upcoming) mirror-list support, so that it will get real traffic but not break kops should this infrastructure break
+- Projects start using the mirrors e.g. kOps adds the https://artifacts.k8s.io/binaries/kops mirror into the (upcoming) mirror-list support, so that it will get real traffic but not break kOps should this infrastructure break
-* We start to collect data from the GCLB logs.
+- We start to collect data from the GCLB logs.
 Questions we would like to
   understand: What are the costs, and what would the costs be for localized mirrors?
 What is the performance impact (latency, throughput) of serving everything from GCLB?
 Is GCLB reachable from everywhere (including China)?